Blind Graph Matching Using Graph Signals: Numerical Results

 We compare the proposed blind matching method with the following two baselines: \begin{itemize} \item \textbf{Error-free graph matching}: This method assumes that the graph Laplacian matrices $\Lv^{(1)}$ and $\Lv^{(2)}$ are perfectly known.
-We solve \eqref{eq05} by the Hungarian method to obtain the error-free matching when the graphs are exactly the same.
-This baseline provides the best possible matching result when there is no signal noise or signal sampling error. \item \textbf{Two-step blind graph matching}: For the blind graph matching scenario, we compute the sample covariance of each graph and its eigendecomposition by \eqref{eq10} and \eqref{eqeigen}.
+We solve \eqref{eq05} by the Hungarian method to obtain the error-free matching when the graphs are exactly the same. {This baseline represents the best possible matching result achievable by our method within the spectral matching framework of \eqref{eq05}.
+However, it may be sub-optimal in cases where the two graphs are not precisely isomorphic.} \item \textbf{Two-step blind graph matching}: For the blind graph matching scenario, we compute the sample covariance of each graph and its eigendecomposition by \eqref{eq10} and \eqref{eqeigen}.
 Then, we estimate each graph Laplacian matrix using the topology inference approach in \cite[Eqs.
 (17) and (25)]{Top_inference}.
 Denote the estimated Laplacian by $\widehat \Lv^{(i)},i=1,2.$ We compute the estimated adjacency matrix $\widehat \Av^{(i)},i=1,2,$ as $[\widehat \Av^{(i)}]_{kk}=0$ for $k\in [n]$ and $[\widehat \Av^{(i)}]_{kl}=-[\widehat \Lv^{(i)}]_{kl}$ for $\forall k\neq l$.
 Finally, we employ the state-of-the-art spectral graph matching algorithm in \cite{GMP_eigen7} with the estimated adjacency matrices $\widehat \Av^{(i)}$. \end{itemize} We evaluate the performance of blind graph matching using two metrics: 1) the matching disagreement function in \eqref{eq1}, and 2) the average fraction of correctly matched node pairs, i.e.:

 where $\pi^\star(\cdot)$ is the true node matching function and $\mathbbm{1}$ is the indicator function, with $\mathbbm{1}_A=1$ if event $A$ is true and $\mathbbm{1}_A=0$ otherwise.
 We perform 50 Monte Carlo trials and report the average over all the trials unless otherwise specified.